Chapter 4: No Man’s Land

-Riffraff stared down at the cheerful lupine with something like horror etched across his features.
+Riffraff stared down at the cheerful wolf with something like horror etched across his features.
 "I…I don’t…he doesn’t…"

 Mahihko didn’t seem all that insulted, simply smiling once more as he tied the dark-blue sweater neatly around his neck.
-The taller wolf scowled at this, but the feminine male huffed in response, tapping the smooth fabric with a pink claw.
+Lone scowled at this, but Mahihko huffed in response, tapping the smooth fabric with a pink claw.
 "This is cashmere, sweetie.
-I ain’t gonna just leave it, ‘cause I highly doubt I’ll find a Neiman Marcus around here to shoplift for a replacement."
+I ain’t gonna just leave it, ‘cause I highly doubt I’ll find an outlet store around here to shoplift for a replacement."

 Lone rolled his eyes and strolled forward, leaving the shade of the so-called ‘Blue’ base to take a closer look at the stretch of half-desert, half-grassland landscape between the two military structures.
 "You’re the worst.
 It’s gonna end up getting torn, or dirty, or stretched, and you’ll be pissier than you’d be if you’d just left it behind, and guess who gets to deal with it?"

-A slight contact with the muscular lupine’s hip made him twitch and he looked over his shoulder just in time to see Mahihko pointing the short-barreled shotgun at his face with a wink.
+A slight contact with Lone's hip made him twitch and he looked over his shoulder just in time to see Mahihko pointing the short-barreled shotgun at his face with a wink.
 "Stop bein’ a whiny bitch, you whiny bitch."

 "If I had a nickel for every time," Mahihko remarked cheekily before swiftly flipping the sawn-off around to grip it by the barrel, offering it to Riffraff.
 "Hey, Seabiscuit – you know how to use one of these?"

-The quiet equine took a step back from the comparatively-tiny male, frowning slightly at the firearm.
+The horse took a step back from Mahihko, frowning slightly at the firearm.
 "I’m a croupier, not a gangster."

 "You’re a what?"
 Lone asked dumbly, turning to face the horse confusedly.

 "A dealer, hon, like at a casino," Mahihko provided with a chuckle.
 "I knew a blackjack dealer once.
 But he sucked."
-The smaller lupine paused and added thoughtfully: "Both at dealing cards, but also on dicks."
+He paused and added thoughtfully: "Both at dealing cards, but also on dicks."

 Riffraff shifted awkwardly as Lone sighed loudly and rubbed at his face with both hands.
 "Again.
 The worst.
 The hell’s it called a croo-pee-ay for?"

-"Um, well, the word originally meant--" Riffraff began, only to be swiftly cut off by the shorter wolf.
+"Um, well, the word originally meant--" Riffraff began, only to be swiftly cut off by the other wolf.

 "A croup is a horse’s butt!"
-Mahihko nodded wisely and then gestured toward the towering male with the double-barrel.
+Mahihko nodded wisely and then gestured toward the equine awkwardly clutching the double-barrel.
 "It means someone who rides all up on a horse’s ass!"

 "Wouldn’t that be someone behind the players, then, and not on the other side of the table?"
 Lone asked dryly.